 Springfield's Trusted Roofing & Exterior Contractor

-From the historic Phelps Grove and Rountree districts to the newer developments south of Battlefield Road, Pinnacle brings nearly three decades of Ozarks roofing experience to Greater Springfield — through every hailstorm, microburst, and tornado season the Queen City has seen.
+From the historic Phelps Grove and Rountree districts to the newer developments south of Battlefield Road, Pinnacle brings nearly three decades of Ozarks roofing experience to Greater Springfield — specializing in full roof replacements and storm restoration through every hailstorm, microburst, and tornado season the Queen City has seen.

 Springfield sits in what the National Weather Service classifies as a "very severe" hail zone — the highest risk category on the map.
 Greene County homeowners deal with three distinct severe-weather seasons each year, and the roofing decisions you make here have to hold up to baseball-sized hail, 70+ mph straight-line winds, and the kind of supercells that defined the spring of 2024.